 Digital Timekeeping: Hour, minutes, seconds, a.m.
-(A)/p.m.
-(P), month, day, day of the week, barometric pressure change indication

-Time format: 12-hour and 24-hour

-Calendar system: Full Auto-calendar pre-programmed from the year 2000 to 2099

-Other: Three display formats (day of the week, month, day; barometric pressure change, month day; hour, minute, second); Home City code (can be assigned one of 29 city codes); standard time / daylight saving time (summer time)
+(A)/ p.m.
+(P), month, day, day of the week, barometric pressure change indication Time format: 12-hour and 24-hour Calendar system: Full Auto-calendar pre-programmed from the year 2000 to 2099 Other: Three display formats (day of the week, month, day; barometric pressure change, month day; hour, minute, second); Home City code (can be assigned one of 29 city codes); standard time / devillable covide time / current time). daylight saving time (summer time)